Vanessa is a square screen junkie that loves to find overlooked gems that get hidden in the flood of things to see.

 Kim on June 13, 2018:

-Mother of Movies and Series Reviews (author) from Moreton Bay, Queensland on October 08, 2017:
+Movie Whisperer (author) from Moreton Bay, Queensland on October 08, 2017:

 While I don't agree with the sentiment you've given, these movies were adored by many people that I talk movies with, just not interesting in my opinion.
 In-fact, if you liked those I recommend 'A Ghost Story' (2017).
 I've been told it is a similar slow burn style which might be right up your alley.

 S##t list.
 "The Bad Batch" and "Here Alone" are good movies, but are not for everyone.